David (he/him) is an Art Psychotherapist registered with the HCPC (Health and Care Professions Council).

 - Loss

-Art making can be helpful for clients who find it hard to articulate how they feel in words.
+The art making in art therapy can be surprisingly powerful powerful for clients who find it hard to articulate how they feel in words.
 It can also be beneficial for people who are good talkers but tend to avoid the emotions connected with their difficulties.
-If you’re anxious about making art, therapy can help you understand the anxiety you may feel in other situations.
-If you’re self-critical and often find yourself judging your ability, the art making in art therapy can help explore these feelings, and help you find acceptance and resolution.

 Getting started